FEATURE-Mistrustful of state, Brazil slum hires own doctors to fight virus

 City Hall, in an emailed statement, said it handed out free food and essentials to residents of Paraisopolis, as well as driving cars with loud speakers pronouncing the importance of washing hands and staying indoors.

-Sao Paulo's water and sanitation firm said it was distributing 2,400 water tanks to poor neighborhoods, including Paraisopolis, to help during the health crisis.
+Sao Paulo's water and sanitation firm said it was distributing 2,400 water tanks to poor neighborhoods to help during the health crisis.
+It said Paraisopolis had already received more than 900 tanks.

+The state has also exempted poor families from tariffs for water and gas for three months.

 CLOSE QUARTERS